jjquek/defi-upgradeable-contract/README.md

 ## Overview

-This repository contains the source code and files for my upgradeable proxy contract developed using OpenZeppelin packages and the truffle framework.
+This repository contains the source code and files for my upgradeable proxy contract developed using [OpenZeppelin Contracts](https://docs.openzeppelin.com/)  and the [Truffle framework](https://trufflesuite.com/blog/a-sweet-upgradeable-contract-experience-with-openzeppelin-and-truffle/)
+The upgradeable proxy is available on the Goerli testnet at this address: `0x26776BDBF78b300BFeeD22A498f6747bf698aFcb`.
+It can be viewed on [Etherscan](https://goerli.etherscan.io/address/0x26776BDBF78b300BFeeD22A498f6747bf698aFcb).

+It's implementation contraction is at this address: `0xdfC01330214c0613C2548E600c696bA909FFd098` The ProxyAdmin contract is at this address: `0x858A7F835030B53AaC0D3619cd56f2F012035116`

+Like the upgradeable proxy, they can be viewed on Etherscan by searching their addresses.

+For more information on the proxy upgrade pattern, see [this](https://docs.openzeppelin.com/learn/upgrading-smart-contracts) For how to actually facilitate an upgrade using Truffle and Gnosis Safe, see [this](https://forum.openzeppelin.com/t/openzeppelin-upgrades-step-by-step-tutorial-for-truffle/3579)

 ## Run Locally